Russian influence key focus at Senate hearing on Belarus

 Ms. Fisher remarked that Mr. Lukashenko has almost no say in Russia’s military posture in Belarus as a result of his dependence on Moscow.

-Belarusian opposition leader Svyatlana Tsikhanouskaya, who also spoke remotely to Wednesday’s hearing, has called this week for tougher Western sanctions to be imposed on the Lukashenko government.
+Belarusian opposition leader Sviatlana Tsikhanouskaya, who also spoke remotely during Wednesday’s hearing, has called this week for tougher Western sanctions to be imposed on the Lukashenko government.

 Belarus has been in turmoil since Mr. Lukashenko claimed victory in a widely disputed presidential election last August over Ms. Tsikhanouskaya.
 The opposition leader has been living in self-imposed exile in Lithuania since shortly after the vote, which has sparked unprecedented public protests against Mr. Lukashenko‘s 28-year rule.

 The crisis in her country, she told the Senate panel Wednesday, “deserves a comprehensive and unwavering response.
-Otherwise, we all will face such situations in the future, as Lukashenko is turning my country into a North Korea of Europe — non-transparent, unpredictable, and dangerous.”
+Otherwise, we all will face such situations in the future, as Lukashenko is turning my country into a North Korea of Europe — nontransparent, unpredictable, and dangerous.”

 She urged new sanctions targeting individuals and companies who help finance the Minsk regime and the preparation of the U.S.-European fund to help fund democratic and legal reforms once Mr. Lukashenko is gone.